mholling/nswtopo/README.markdown

 * The [libgeotiff](http://geotiff.osgeo.org) library, for its `geotifcp` command for georeferencing images.
 * (A zip command utility, if you wish to produce KMZ output maps for use with Google Earth.)

-If you plan to make further enhancements, manual corrections or additions to your maps, you'll also need a layer-based image editing tool such as [GIMP](http://www.gimp.org/) or Photoshop.
+If you plan to make further enhancements, manual corrections or additions to your maps, you'll also need a vector graphics editing program such as [Inkscape](http://inkscape.org/), or Adobe Illustrator.
+An image editing tool such as [GIMP](http://www.gimp.org/) or Photoshop may also be useful for creating a custom background canvas for your map.

+Finally, a geographic viewing or mapping program such as [Google Earth](http://earth.google.com) is very useful for easily specifying the area you wish to create a map for.

 * _Windows_:
   * A complete Ruby 1.9.3 installation for Windows can be [downloaded here](http://rubyinstaller.org/) (be sure to select 'Add Ruby executables to your PATH' when installing).